The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Every year, more than 50,000 tourists visit Ngorongoro Crater for game drives and walking safaris.

-The area is so attractive throughout the year, with the guarantee of seeing the big five in Tanzania.
+The area is highly attractive year-round, with a strong chance of seeing the Big Five in Tanzania.

-A lot of celebrities and larger TV networks have featured the Ngorongoro Crater.
+Many celebrities and major TV networks have featured the Ngorongoro Crater.

 Ngorongoro Crater is compared with famous destinations like Victoria Falls and the Okavango Delta.

-If you are planning to visit the Ngorongoro Crater, you can also combine it with Serengeti National Park.
+If you are planning to visit the Ngorongoro Crater, you can also combine it with a visit to the Serengeti National Park.

 15. The Giraffe is missing from the list of 30,000 species in Ngorongoro Crater